-- 1. Sidewalks shall be required on both sides of all new public streets, except in residential areas having a density of one dwelling unit or less per acre, excluding alleys. - 2.
-New sidewalks shall be a minimum of four (4) feet in width with no obstructions such as mailboxes, streetlights, utility poles, guy wires, and fire hydrants. - 3.
-Sidewalks shall be located no less than two (2) feet from the back of the curb within Right of Way dedicated to the city. - Where sidewalks are replaced or adjoin an existing sidewalk, they shall be of similar color and texture.
+- Sidewalks shall be required on both sides of all new public streets, except in residential areas having a density of one dwelling unit or less per acre, excluding alleys. - New sidewalks shall be a minimum of four (4) feet in width with no obstructions such as mailboxes, streetlights, utility poles, guy wires, and fire hydrants. - Sidewalks shall be located no less than two (2) feet from the back of the curb within Right of Way dedicated to the city.